codenitros/BoatBookingSystem/README.md

 IntelliJ will auto-detect the `pom.xml` and import dependencies.

 ### 2. Wait for Maven to download dependencies
-The first run downloads JavaFX 17 and iText PDF (~5 MB total).
+The first run downloads JavaFX 17, SQLite JDBC, Apache POI, and other libraries (~10-15 MB total).

 ### 3. Run the app
 - **Option A (Maven):** Right-click `pom.xml` → Run Maven → `javafx:run`
 - **Option B (Main class):** Open `MainApp.java` → click the green ▶ Run button
 - **Option C (Run Config):** The `.idea/runConfigurations/BoatTicketSystem.xml` is pre-configured

+The app starts with a login screen.
+Default credentials are admin/admin (or check DatabaseManager for setup).

 ### If you see module errors, add VM options:
 ```